kkolyan/leoquery/README.md

 ## Systems
-Systems area C# class that implements `ISystem` and contain little bit of game logic.
-Supposed that whole game behavior is composed from a dozens of such classes
+Systems are C# classуы that implement `ISystem` and contain little bit of game logic.
+Supposed that whole game logic is composed from a dozens of such classes
 ```c#
 public class System1 : ISystem
 {